ProstStuff/Utilitary/README.md

   - `IModelGeneratable` add generation method for item model and block state model generation
   - `ITranslationGeneratable` add generation method for translation
   - `IBlockLootTableGeneratable` add generation for block loot table generation
+  - `ITagProviderUtil` add some helper methods when implemented to a `TagProvider`
 - **Common Classes:** Implements some data generation helper and adding some helpers
   - `BaseSyncedBlockEntity` is a block entity class that sync block entity data to the client
   - `BaseStorageBlockEntity` is a `BaseSyncedBlockEntity` class that add and manages inventory